COLA: A Benchmark for Compositional Text-to-image Retrieval: Exploring finetuning strategies with

-Finally, we use the output of the multimodal representation and associate it with the query.
-The standard practice in most multi-modal encoder-based prediction models would be to learn a linear classifier to classify the output \texttt{[CLS]} token~\cite{kamath_mdetr_2021, singh_flava_2022, li_align_2021, dou_coarse--fine_2022}.
-We use this as an ablation and propose one more potential mechanism to use the output \texttt{[CLS]} token: Instead of learning a linear predictor, we compute the cosine similarity of \texttt{[CLS]} to the representations of the query tokens: $q_i$ from the frozen text encoder, $Q$.
+The standard practice in most multi-modal encoder-based prediction models would be to learn a linear layer to classify the output \texttt{[CLS]} token embedding~\cite{kamath_mdetr_2021, singh_flava_2022, li_align_2021, dou_coarse--fine_2022}.
+However, instead of learning a linear predictor, we compute the cosine similarity of \texttt{[CLS]} to the representations of the query tokens: $q_i$ from the frozen text encoder, $Q$.
+We posit that aligning to a frozen text encoder trained on larger scale data will act as a regularizer, helping performance on unseen compositions.
 Hence, the final score for a given image-query pair is $f(I, Q) = \frac{1}{N_q}\sum_i^{N_q} out_{MM} \odot q_i$ where $N_q$ is the number of tokens in the query.
 These two ablations are referred to as \textbf{MM-pred} and \textbf{MM-adapter} (``adapter'' since we can think of the latter as adapting the image features to align better with text) in our experiments.

 We also tried various flavors of computing a multi-modal adaptation inspired by FIBER~\cite{dou_coarse--fine_2022} and ALBEF~\cite{li_align_2021}, which use cross attention between text and image.
-We report the best method for simplicity, and include the accuracies from other strategies in the supplemental material.
+We would like to stress that while exploring newer ways to fuse vision and language features is a valid avenue of research, we are interested in exploring the common themes in current fusion methods that encourage compositionality the most to drive future research.
+We report the best method for simplicity and include the accuracies from other strategies in Table 5 in the supplemental.